graphops/graphcast-poc/README.md

 ## 📯 Introduction
 This repo contains a POC for Graphcast,  as well as a single Radio example - a POI cross-checker.

-The key requirement for an indexer to earn indexing rewards is to submit a valid Proof of Indexing promptly.
-The importance of valid POIs causes many indexers to alert each other on subgraph health in community discussions.
-To alleviate the indexer workload, this Radio can aggregate and exchange POI along with a list of indexer on-chain identities that can be used to trace reputations.
-With the pubsub pattern, the indexer can effectively automatically close an allocation when some trusted indexer(s) publishes a different POI or alert subgraph syncing failure.
+The key requirement for an Indexer to earn indexing rewards is to submit a valid Proof of Indexing promptly.
+The importance of valid POIs causes many Indexers to alert each other on subgraph health in community discussions.
+To alleviate the Indexer workload, this Radio can aggregate and exchange POI along with a list of Indexer on-chain identities that can be used to trace reputations.
+With the pubsub pattern, the Indexer can effectively automatically close an allocation when some trusted Indexer(s) publishes a different POI or alert subgraph syncing failure.

 ## 📝 Features
 - Showcases the Graphcast SDK with the help of a real-world example - a POI cross-checker